heptarch/heptarch.github.io/drafts/demon.md

   </p>

-*1875.* The clock of the Great Hall, set proudly in its armature of polished brass, seems stuck.
+*1875.* The clock of the Great Hall, set proudly in its armature of polished brass, seems immobile.
 The stationmaster dozes---trains delayed by fog---the motley of passengers drowse or read, their newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, Father of the Railway, that commanding and self-willed presence, is asleep.